 In February, a new kind of coworking space that revolutionised the market, MOW, opened its doors on Pieni Roobertinkatu.
+In line with its strategy, the company sold its last property in Turku.
+Property ownership was focused on the Helsinki metropolitan area and Tampere.

 In July started a new property development project at the Tikkurila railway station in Vantaa.

-The Forum shopping centre won the Shopping Centre of the Year award in October.
+The Forum shopping centre won the Shopping Centre of the Year award in October: